Con Funk Shun: History

-The band began in 1969 as "Project Soul", formed by Louis A. McCall Sr. (drums/percussion/vocals) and Michael Cooper (rhythm guitar/lead vocals), both of whom were high school students in Vallejo, California.
+The band began in 1969 as Project Soul, formed by Louis A. McCall Sr. (drums/percussion/vocals) and Michael Cooper (rhythm guitar/lead vocals), both of whom were high school students in Vallejo, California.
 By 1971, the band also included bassist Cedric Martin, keyboardist Danny "Sweet Man" Thomas, trumpeter Karl Fuller, and woodwinds player Paul "Maceo" Harrell.
 Soon thereafter, this fledgling group's classic lineup became complete when lead vocals/multi-instrumentalist Felton Pilate came on board.
+Project Soul released a lone single in 1972.

-In 1971, the seven musicians formed a new band, calling themselves "Con-Funk-Shun", after a song by the instrumental ensemble the Nite-Liters.
+In the mid-1970s, the seven musicians formed a new band, calling themselves "Con-Funk-Shun", after a song by the instrumental ensemble the Nite-Liters.
 They relocated to Memphis, Tennessee in 1973 when they were hired to back up Stax Records artists the Soul Children.
-There, they came to the attention of Estelle Axton who signed them to her "Fretone Records" label.
-Their début album, Organized Con Funk Shun, was released in 1973.
+There, they came to the attention of Estelle Axton who signed them to her Fretone Records label, where they released 2 singles.
+Their début album, Organized Con Funk Shun, was recorded in 1973 but remained unreleased until 1978.
+(More Memphis Sessions from this era remained unreleased until 1980.)
 In 1975 the band’s name was altered from "Confunkshun" to "Con Funk Shun" by Louis’ wife Linda Lou McCall who also handled the marketing and public relations.
 They went to Japan for performance in 1975.

 In 1976, Con Funk Shun signed to Mercury Records, and then went on to release eleven albums over a span of ten years.
 The band's 1977 album, Secrets, was certified gold in the United States, as were the 1978 album Loveshine, the 1979 album Candy, and the 1980 album Spirit of Love.
 They scored a string of top ten hit songs on the U.S. Billboard black singles chart, including "Ffun" (No. 1 in 1978), "Shake and Dance with Me" (No. 5 in 1978), "Chase Me" (No. 4 in 1979), "Got to Be Enough" (No. 8 in 1980), "Too Tight" (No. 8 in 1981), "Baby, I'm Hooked (Right into Your Love)" (No. 5 in 1983), and "Electric Lady" (No. 4 in 1985).
 "Ffun" (#23) and "Too Tight" (#40) were the group's only songs that crossed over onto the top 40 on the Billboard Hot 100; 2 others did make the chart, while 4 of their songs hit the Billboard Bubbling Under Hot 100 chart.

 Tensions from within the group built over the 1980s, and the band's final album, Burning Love, was recorded without multi instrument-vocalist and songwriter Felton Pilate.
 After disappointing album sales, Mercury invoked its "key member clause" and dropped the band from the label.
 Michael Cooper then moved on to a solo run with Warner Bros.
 Cooper had an R&B hit with "To Prove My Love" in 1987.
 The remaining original members tried to continue, but repeated efforts with new lead singers fell short, and they ceased performing and recording as Con Funk Shun in 1987.